 Following World Wars I and II large amounts of munitions were dumped in the OSPAR Maritime Area.
 Dumped munitions included conventional munitions such as bombs, grenades, torpedoes and mines as well as phosphorus incendiary devices and chemical munitions containing, for example, mustard gases.
 Dumped chemical and conventional munitions are causing environmental and safety concerns in many parts of the world, including in the OSPAR Maritime Area.
 Historical records on the quantities of munitions dumped and their locations is limited and of dubious accuracy, however OSPAR has collected the best available information on the sites including their estimated location and contents, where known.

 Encounters with Munitions

 Munitions encounters are not restricted to areas surrounding dumpsites and are widespread in some areas such as the Channel and southern North Sea.
 Reports of encounters are collected centrally, in line with OSPAR Recommendation 2010/20, and presented in the OSPAR Data Portal.
 There are approximately 900 encounters reported each year, although increased reporting has been noted following accidents with munitions.
 Of these more than 50% are due to entanglement with fishing nets.
-There is no obvious trend in the number of encounters reported over time; however there is a worrying increase in numbers of encounters reported since 2011, most of which have been in Brest Harbour.
+There is no obvious trend in the number of encounters reported over time.

 What is the problem?